Apply now for September 2018

 - Email us: email@example.com

-We run open days where you will have the chance to meet our staff and current students, as well as finding out more about university life.
+We run open days and advice sessions where you will have the chance to meet our staff and current students, as well as finding out more about university life.

 Home and EU undergraduate students can also apply for loans towards the cost of their tuition fees and living costs.
 Find out more about help with funding.